Setting up Rosbridge in a docker container

 echo "PermitRootLogin yes" >> /etc/ssh/sshd_config

-#apt install nano
+#apt install -y nano

 #nano /etc/ssh/sshd_config